ROCm/omnitrace/docs/how-to/configuring-validating-environment.rst

 .. note::

-   You may need to also add the path to the ROCm libraries to ``LD_LIBRARY_PATH``, for example, ``export LD_LIBRARY_PATH=/opt/rocm/lib:${LD_LIBRARY_PATH}``
+   You might also need to add the path to the ROCm libraries to ``LD_LIBRARY_PATH``, for example, ``export LD_LIBRARY_PATH=/opt/rocm/lib:${LD_LIBRARY_PATH}``

 Validating the environment configuration
 ========================================

-If all the following commands execute successfully with the expected output, then you are ready to use Omnitrace:
+If the following commands all run successfully with the expected output, then you are ready to use Omnitrace:

 .. code-block:: shell